Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: Technical preparation and classical tools

-This tensorized structure in the Fredholm integral is a distinctive feature of PDE-based inverse problems, and it will serve as the foundation for the derivations that follow.
+{An explicit example is provided below in \Cref{ex:linearize EIT}.} This tensorized structure in the Fredholm integral is a distinctive feature of PDE-based inverse problems, and it will serve as the foundation for the derivations that follow.
 While linearization itself is often treated as a black-box solver and may be of secondary importance for the purposes of this review, the tensorized structure plays a central role in data selection.
 In particular, effective designs must be compatible with this structure, a requirement that distinguishes PDE-based inverse problems from other experimental design settings.

 We now describe the main techniques for computing functional gradients.
 (Readers already familiar with adjoint-based methods may skip this discussion.)
 For simplicity, we fix $\theta=(\theta_1,\theta_2)$ throughout this subsection and omit the subscript.